arthurvinice/arthurvinice/README.md

 <h2>Welcome!  👋</h2>

 Hello, my name is Arthur.
 I'm a Brazilian programming student currently pursuing an associate's degree, and this is my portfolio.
 I have a strong passion for programming, especially in the areas of backend development and data analysis.
-My primary programming languages are Python and C++, and I also use JavaScript occasionally.
+My primary programming languages are Python and Javascript and I also use C++ occasionally.
 Furthermore, I'm familiar with technologies such as Node.js, MongoDB, and PostgreSQL.

 This year (2024), I'm focusing on networking and expanding my knowledge of Node.js and MongoDB.
 Additionally, I intend to write some technical articles throughout the year and share them on [Medium](https://medium.com/@arthurvinice).
 Check it out!